Fullchee/notes/docs/inner-work/a-history-of-the-world-since-1300.md

 	Borrowed and adapted civilisation, fealty

-Mongols did not want to clean the slate, not destroy, wanted to absorb it into tributary system
+Mongols didn't want to clean the slate, not destroy, wanted to absorb it into tributary system

 Cyclical: Economic Captors and Capturers, running through proxies, intermarriage crucial

 Not in an act of revenge

 Fealty

 Political transportation

 ephemeral

 Empire collapsed after two generations